-The data set used in this paper is from students in a B2B marketing course who played the game CAPSTONE (2004), which is a total enterprise simulation.
-The class had 18 teams playing the game under the "Footrace" scenario.
-In this "Footrace" scenario, each student team competed against five computer run firms.
-The computer team competitors were all set to be moderately competitive.
+The data set used in this paper is from students in a B2B marketing course that played the game CAPSTONE (2004), which is a total enterprise simulation.
 The teams played two practice rounds and then eight rounds in competitive play.
-The game portion of each student's final grade in the course was 20%.
+The game portion of each student's final grade in the course was 40%.

 In CAPSTONE, each simulated company produces up to five products and each team had five participants.
 Each participant was assigned one product or brand that was his/her personal responsibility.
 Thus, each student would act as a Brand Manager for his/her assigned product and make all the decisions necessary to create the product, manufacture and market it to the specific target market.
-The students were told that their game grade would be based upon: 1) their product's relative amount of total contribution margin compared to their 17 compatriots managing the identical brand in each of the other teams and 2) the relative market share of their product when compared to their 17 competitors.
+The students were told that their game grade would be based upon: 1) their product's relative amount of total contribution margin compared to their compatriots managing the identical brand in each of the other teams and 2) the relative market share of their product when compared to their competitors.
 Each student's performance was posted on the professor's door after each round of play.